gawindx/risco-mqtt-local/README.md

 - RISCO multipartitions.
 - Bypass zones in Home Assistant (additional switch created for each zone)
 - Multiple systems now supported with configurable alarm topic.
+- Outputs support.
+Non-user-usable outputs represented as binary sensors.
+User-usable outputs represented as switches.
+Note that pulsed swtiches will immediately revert to off.

 ## Installation